john-see/john-see.github.io/_members/jiayap.md

     email: jl140@hw..ac.uk
 ---

-I am a PhD student and a James-Watt Scholar at Heriot-Watt University, Malaysia campus.
+I am a second-year PhD student and a James-Watt Scholar at Heriot-Watt University, Malaysia campus.
-My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
+My research interests include predictive modelling and statistical data science.
-Currently, I am working on programming models for decentralized and resilient systems.
+Currently, I am working on understanding how user engagement levels can be better predicted in single-party and multi-party human-robot interaction (HRI) scenarios.